Speaker profile last updated by AAE Talent Team on 05/21/2024.

 Although assisting Big Brother has become a routine part of business, the true scale of law enforcement surveillance has long been shielded from the general public, Congress, and the courts.
 However, recent disclosures by wireless communications carriers reveal that the companies now receive approximately one and a half million requests from U.S. law enforcement agencies per year.
 When automated, industrial-scale surveillance is increasingly the norm, is communications privacy a thing of the past?
 For those of us who would like to keep our private information out of government databases, what options exist, and which tools and services are the best?

 Christopher Soghoian is a keynote speaker and industry expert who speaks on a wide range of topics such as The Global Trade in Cyber Weapons, The FBI Is Controlling Your Webcam: Examining the Use of Hacking by Law Enforcement Agencies and Can You Hear Me Now?
 Law Enforcement Surveillance of Internet and Mobile Communications.
 The estimated speaking fee range to book Christopher Soghoian for your event is available upon request.
 Christopher Soghoian generally travels from Washington, DC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Mikko Hypponen, Peter van Manen, Bernard Marr, Adam Mosseri and Denise Zheng.
+Similar motivational celebrity speakers are Mikko Hypponen, Peter van Manen, Bernard Marr, Eric Daimler and Denise Zheng.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Christopher Soghoian for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.